cognitedata/neat/docs/transformation-rules.md

 - `TSO` property as mandatory multi value property that holds values of type `string`
 - `priceArea` property as mandatory property which hold minimum two and maximum two values of type `PriceArea` (i.e., two references to instances of `PriceArea` class)

-The definitions in the sheets above are converted by `NEAT` into the semantic data model in the form of [RDF triples](https://www.oxfordsemantic.tech/fundamentals/what-is-a-triple).
+The definitions in the sheets above are converted by `NEAT` into [flexible data model](https://docs.cognite.com/cdf/data_modeling/).
+Optionally, the sheets can be converted to [RDF triples](https://www.oxfordsemantic.tech/fundamentals/what-is-a-triple).
 Specifically, `NEAT` produces [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language), which holds meaning of classes and properties, and [SHACL](https://en.wikipedia.org/wiki/SHACL) which holds structure of classes.
-Both `OWL` and `SHACL` are W3C standards.
+The latter option is only available to Cognite clients via dedicated plugin.

-## Semantic Data Model to CDF Resouces Mapping
+## Semantic Data Model to CDF Resources Mapping
-`Classes` and `Properties` sheets contain also columns that define how semantic data model instances (aka knowledge graph) are transformed/mapped to CDF resources specifically in this example CDF `Assets` and `Relationships`.
+`Classes` and `Properties` sheets contain also columns that define how semantic data model instances (aka knowledge graph) are transformed/mapped to CDF resources.
+Currently NEAT supports mapping to CDF `Assets` and `Relationships`.

 ![Transformation Rules: Properties Sheet](./figs/dm2cdf-asset.png)
 ![Transformation Rules: Properties Sheet](./figs/dm2cdf-mapping.png)